Small group protests vaccine mandate outside Bath shipyard

 Both Hegan and Wolf said they are prepared to leave their jobs over the mandate, but Hegan said he first plans to file a request for a medical exemption.

-Cell lines developed from past abortions were used to test certain COVID-19 vaccines, according to a report from the Cincinnati Children’s Hospital.
+Cell lines obtained from past abortions were used to test certain COVID-19 vaccines, according to a report from the Cincinnati Children’s Hospital.
 None of the COVID-19 vaccines, however, contain any human cells.

 The Vatican’s doctrine office has said it is “morally acceptable” for Catholics to receive COVID-19 vaccines based on research that used cells derived from aborted fetuses, the Associated Press reported.
 Pope Francis has said it would be “suicide” not to get the jab and both Francis and Emeritus Pope Benedict XVI have been fully vaccinated with the Pfizer vaccine.